 - a.
-No civil or criminal penalties shall be issued against any official, employee, or any other person for failure to comply with safety and health standards or any rules or regulations issued pursuant to this program. - b.
+No civil or criminal penalties shall be issued against any official, employee, or any other person for failure to comply with safety and health standards or any rules or regulations issued pursuant to this Program Plan. - b.
 Any employee, regardless of status, who willfully and/or repeatedly violates, or causes to be violated, any safety and health standard, rule, or regulation or any abatement order shall be subject to disciplinary action by the appointing authority.
 It shall be the duty of the appointing authority to administer discipline by taking action in one of the following ways as appropriate and warranted: - 1.
-Oral reprimand - 2.
-Written reprimand - 3.
-Suspension for three (3) or more working days - 4.
-Termination of employment contains or might reveal information which is otherwise privileged shall be considered confidential.
-Such information may be disclosed to other officials or employees concerned with carrying out this program or when relevant in any proceeding under this program.
-Such information may also be disclosed to the Commissioner of Labor and Workforce Development or their authorized representatives in carrying out their duties under the Tennessee Occupational Safety and Health Act of 1972.
+Oral reprimand.

+- 2. Written reprimand.

+- 3. Suspension for three (3) or more working days.

+- 4. Termination of employment.